 Be sure to fully disclose anything that may be pertinent to the buyer before purchase.
 Some disclosure laws include reporting issues with neighbors and whether the home has a criminal or notorious past.

 If you are unsure about some information regarding your real estate, one option would be to state that you do not know that specific information.
 Remember though, if you knowingly withhold information, it may cause the sale to fall through or could be used against you in a lawsuit.
+It’s best to speak with a real estate lawyer if you have inquiries about your real estate transaction to avoid any hassles or even legal issues.

 Does It Make Sense To Have A Pre-Inspection Done?